The Doctor: Actors

-The actors who have played the lead role of the Doctor in the programme and the dates of their first and last regular television appearances in the role, are:
+The actors who have played the lead role of the Doctor to date in the programme, and the dates of their first and last regular television appearances in the role, are:

 In addition to the above-listed actors, others have played versions of the Doctor for the duration of particular storylines.
 Notably, John Hurt guest starred as the War Doctor in the closing moments of the 2013 episode "The Name of the Doctor", the webcast "The Night of the Doctor" and the 50th Anniversary episode "The Day of the Doctor".
-The War Doctor is an incarnation existing between those of McGann and Eccleston.
+The War Doctor exists between those of McGann and Eccleston.
 Hurt was never the programme's lead actor; his Doctor was retroactively inserted into continuity for the programme's 50th anniversary, and was written so as not to disturb the ordinal naming of the established Ninth, Tenth and Eleventh Doctors.
 In the 1986 serial The Trial of a Time Lord, Michael Jayston played the Valeyard, an amalgamation of the Doctor's darker sides from between his twelfth and final incarnations.
-In the Series 12 episode "Fugitive of the Judoon", Jo Martin played a previous and unknown incarnation of the Doctor who existed at some point before the Time War.
-The capacity for the Doctor to have other previously unknown regenerations prior to the First Doctor was introduced in "The Timeless Children" (2020), having previously been hinted at in the serial The Brain of Morbius.
+In the Series 12 episode "Fugitive of the Judoon", Jo Martin played a previously unknown incarnation of the Doctor, later confirmed to precede the First Doctor.
+The capacity for the Doctor to have other previously unknown regenerations prior to the First Doctor was introduced in "The Timeless Children" (2020), having previously been hinted at in the 1976 serial The Brain of Morbius.
+In that serial, we see images of eight previously unseen faces, intended to represent incarnations preceding the First Doctor.
+The Doctor's previous faces are portrayed by members of the Doctor Who crew who worked on this serial or the following serial, The Seeds of Doom: production unit manager George Gallaccio, script editor Robert Holmes, production assistant Graeme Harper, director Douglas Camfield, producer Philip Hinchcliffe, production assistant Christopher Baker, writer Robert Banks Stewart, and director Christopher Barry.
+Hinchcliffe stated, "We tried to get famous actors for the faces of the Doctor.
+But because no one would volunteer, we had to use backroom boys.
+And it is true to say that I attempted to imply that William Hartnell was not the first Doctor".

+As William Hartnell had died in 1975, two other actors reprised the First Doctor in later years.
+Richard Hurndall appeared as the First Doctor in "The Five Doctors" (1983).
+David Bradley played that incarnation in three episodes, including "Twice Upon a Time" (2017) and "The Power of the Doctor" (2022), helping the Twelfth Doctor and Thirteenth Doctor, respectively, regenerate into their next incarnations.

+At the conclusion of "The Reality War" (2025), the Fifteenth Doctor ostensibly regenerated into a form played by Billie Piper, who had previously played companion Rose Tyler.
+Piper's official role remains undisclosed, with her character not identified in the episode's closing credits, which only stated "Introducing Billie Piper", though some sources have speculated that she could possibly be the sixteenth incarnation of the Doctor.